Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch1_utility_commands.md

 - Fname: The explicit name of the file to display.
 - Mode: Display mode HEX, OCTAL or TEXT.
 - The following parameters can only display the contents of a file.
     -   Org: File organization.
     -   lrecl: Length of file record.
     -   Recm: Record file format.
     -   Srecnum: The registration number from which the file contents are posted.
     -   Erecnum: The registration number from which the display is stopped.
     -   Keypos: The key position in the record (only one organization indexed).
     -   Keylen: The key length (only for an indexed organization).
     -   Type: File type for one character.
-The file type is system- dependent.
+The file type is system-dependent.

 #### Features